parity-js/shell/README.md

 npm run release
 ```

 This command may take some time.
-Once finished, you will see binaries for you OS in the `dist/` folder.
+Once finished, you will see binaries for your OS in the `dist/` folder.

 ## Developing